Reflection positivity and invertible topological phases: Equivariant stable homotopy theory

-Equipped with the smash product the categories $\ho\bgspectra{G}$ and $\ho\gspectra{G}$ becomes symmetric monoidal categories.
-The suspension spectra of finite pointed $G$ CW complexes are dualizable, and the suspension spectra of finite pointed $G$-sets are self-dual.
-For a finite dimensional representation $V$ of $G$, the dual of $S^{V}$ is denoted $S^{-V}$.
-It can be constructed as a spectrum by choosing an equivariant isomorphism $V\oplus W\approx k\rho$ for some $k>0$.
-There is then a weak equivalence of $S^{-V}$ with the spectrum whose $n^{\text{th}}$ $G$-space is
+Equipped with the smash product the categories $\ho\spectra$ and $\dspectra$ become symmetric monoidal categories.
+By Example~\ref{eg:6} the suspension spectra of spheres are dualizable (in fact invertible).
+It follows that the suspension spectrum of any finite CW complex is also dualizable.